Exact orbifold fillings of contact manifolds

 \begin{proof}[Proof of \Cref{prop:curve}] We first prove the claim for the type (I) Hamiltonians.
 Let $q$ be a smooth point of $\BB/G$, where $\BB=\BB_1$ is the unit ball in $\CC^n$.
 We consider the moduli space

 Since $\gamma_0$ has maximum symplectic action (or the minimum of $f_{(g),l}$) among those contractible orbits, we know that $\cM_{\gamma_0,q}$ is compact of dimension zero for generic $J_t$, and that its algebraic count is independent of $q$.
-Next by applying neck-stretching to a slight push-in $Y'$ of $\partial \BB/G$ such that $q$ is on the non-compact component of the complement of $Y'$ (outside of $Y'$), one can conclude that $\cM_{\gamma_0,q}$ is also contained outside of $Y'$, as all shorter Reeb orbits are non-contractible.
-Now we can apply the same covering trick in \cite[Prop 2.21 Step 3]{Zho} to obtain that $\#\cM_{\gamma_0,q}=|G|$.
+Next by applying neck-stretching to a push-in $Y'$ of $\partial \BB/G$ such that $q$ is outside of $Y'$ (i.e.\ on the non-compact component of the complement of $Y'$), one can conclude that $\cM_{\gamma_0,q}$ is also contained outside of $Y'$, as all shorter Reeb orbits are non-contractible.
+Now we can apply the same covering trick in \cite[Prop 2.12 Step 3]{Zho} to obtain that $\#\cM_{\gamma_0,q}=|G|$.
 Then, following the same argument as in \Cref{prop:restriction}, we get $\#\cM_{\gamma_0,(0,(\Id))}=1$.

 To prove the statement for a type (II) Hamiltonian $H_t$, we consider the continuation map from a type (II) construction using $H_t$ to a type (I) construction using $f=H_t|_{\BB/G}$ as in the proof of \Cref{thm:SH}, i.e.\ as in \cite[Proposition 2.10]{ADC}.
 We use $\tilde{\cM}_{\gamma_0,(0,(\Id))}$ to denote the counterpart for a type (II) Hamiltonian.
-Let also $\cH_{x,y}$ denote the moduli space from the definition of the continuation map from $x$ to $y$.
+Let also $\cH_{x,y}$ denote the moduli space from the definition of the continuation map from $x$ to $y$, as in \cite[Proposition 2.10]{ADC}.
 By using Stoke's theorem and considering the boundary of $\cH_{\gamma_0,(0,(\Id))}$, we get the relation

 Now, $\cH_{\gamma_0,\gamma_0}$ consists of one point, the constant cylinder.
 On the other hand, we define